 Despite the changes in the political, legal and economic situation occurring in Kazakhstan since it became an independent country in 1991, instances of private and governmental corruption have been widely reported in the international media.
 International press reports have also contained allegations that Government officials have engaged in selective investigations and prosecutions of businesses and their management, board of directors and shareholders in order to further the interests of the Government, individual Government officials or other business groups.
 According to the Corruption Perceptions Index published by Transparency International, which measures the perceived level of public corruption in almost 180 countries, during 2013 Kazakhstan was ranked number 140, indicating that a perception of corruption in the country remains widespread.
-The Group is committed to doing business in accordance with all applicable laws and has recently established a partnership with the EBRD, pursuant to which the EBRD is providing the Group with financing for external consultancy services to assist the Group in improving corporate governance and anti-corruption measures, which has resulted in the development by the Company of a corporate code of business ethics, guidelines for revelation and prevention of fraud, and policies as to protection of whistle blowers, as well as a risk and control matrix and establishment of the Council on Combating Corruption, Corrupt Practices and Disciplinary Infractions on Railway Transport, which is an advisory body of the Company that is responsible for improving measures to prevent corrupt practices in the Company, and the Company has carried out training as to perception of corruption and business etiquette awareness.
+The Group is committed to doing business in accordance with all applicable laws and has recently established a partnership with the EBRD, pursuant to which the EBRD is providing the Group with financing for external consultancy services to assist the Group in improving corporate governance and anti-corruption measures, which has resulted in the development by the Company of a corporate code of business ethics, guidelines for revelation and prevention of fraud, and policies as to protection of whistle blowers, as well as a risk and control matrix, and the Company has carried out training as to perception of corruption and business etiquette awareness.
 However, the perception of corruption in Kazakhstan could negatively impact the business climate in Kazakhstan and customers' willingness to do business in Kazakhstan, which could have a material adverse effect on the Group's business, prospects, financial condition, cash flows or results of operations.
-Employees, agents or representatives of the Company, Kaztemirtrans, Lokomotiv and other Group companies may have from time to time engaged in, or been subject to allegations of, bribery, fraud and/or corruption.
-See, e.g. "Business of the Group - Investigations and Prosecutions".
-While the Group does not believe that any of these occurrences has to date had a material adverse effect on the Group's business, financial condition or results of operations, or on the ability of the Company or the Guarantors to fulfil their obligations under the Notes and the Guarantees, there can be no assurance that there may not be further such occurrences in the future.